Negation

 We know that JavaScript variables cannot start with a number.
 To pass the

-tests, write a function called isValidVariableName
+tests, write a function called isValidVariableName that takes a string (the

-if the variable name does NOT start with a
+variable name) and returns true if the variable name does NOT start with a

-number and returns false
+number and returns false otherwise.

 HINT: